restdbjones/raptordoc/README.md

 ### Build Commands
 - `npm run build` - Creates the build directory, generates CSS, and builds the search index
 - `npm run buildindex` - Generates the search index from the database listings
-- `npm run buildsitemap` - Generates the sitemap for the website

-### Screenshot Commands
-- `npm run screenshot` - Creates screenshots of all listings and saves them to `~/tmp/screenshots`
-- `npm run uploadscreenshots` - Uploads the generated screenshots to Codehooks.io blob storage

 ### Deployment Commands
 - `npm run deploy` - Builds the project, bundles JavaScript, clears cache, and deploys to Codehooks.io